China's COFCO to pay $1.5 billion for stake in Noble's agribusiness

 | SINGAPORE/HONG KONG

-SINGAPORE/HONG KONG COFCO Corp. has agreed to pay $1.5 billion for a majority stake in Noble Group Ltd's agribusiness, its second acquisition in less than two months, as China's largest grain trader seeks to strengthen its market position worldwide.
+SINGAPORE/HONG KONG COFCO Corp agreed to pay $1.5 billion (901 million pounds) to buy a 51 percent stake in Noble Group Ltd's agribusiness, its second acquisition in less than two months as China's largest grain trader seeks to strengthen its market position across the globe.

-The two companies plan to form a joint venture, in which COFCO will own 51 percent, to link its grain processing and distribution business in China with Noble Agri's grain sourcing and trading arms, the firms said on Wednesday.
+The two companies plan to form a joint venture, in which Noble will retain a 49 percent stake, that will link COFCO's grain processing and distribution business in China with Noble Agri's grain sourcing and trading arms, Noble (NOBG.SI) said on Wednesday.

-The move will help China develop a powerful agricultural trading house along the lines of its Unipec oil trading business - one of the world's biggest buyers of crude oil - as it seeks to shore up supplies of animal feed grains to meet soaring demand for high-protein food.
+The move will help China develop a powerful agricultural trading house along the lines of its Unipec oil trading business - one of the world's biggest crude oil buyers - as it seeks to shore up supplies of animal feed grains to meet soaring demand for high-protein food.

-"We can source ample, and low-cost, grains by direct purchases from farmers in major grain-growing countries," said Cheng Guoqiang, a researcher with the State Council Development and Research Center, the think-tank of China's cabinet.

-COFCO's participation in the global grain trade will also help China better track the world grain market, Cheng added.
+"The primary motive of the consolidation going on in this industry is supply," said Abah Ofon, an analyst at Standard Chartered Bank in Singapore.
+"It's about guaranteeing supply where it is needed."

-The deal adds volume to Noble's trading business via COFCO and allows it to reduce debt.
-Noble's stock - which jumped as much as 5 percent on Wednesday - has risen nearly 25 percent since March 4, when Reuters broke the news that COFCO was in acquisition talks with it, adding about S$2 billion in market value.
+For Noble, the deal adds volume to its trading business via COFCO and allows it to reduce debt.
+Noble's stock - which jumped as much as 5 percent on Wednesday - has risen nearly 25 percent since March 4, when Reuters broke the news that COFCO was in acquisition talks with the company, adding about S$2 billion in market value.

-China is seeing massive expansion in demand for grains such as soybeans and corn, as the growing ranks of its middle class demand more meat in their diet.
+China is witnessing a massive expansion in demand for grains such as soybeans and corn as the growing ranks of the middle class demand more meat in their diet.

 SOURCES OF SUPPLY

-The Noble acquisition allows COFCO to bring food supply into China without having to go through the ABCD pipeline, and will allow it to control costs better.
+The Noble acquisition allows COFCO to bring food supply volumes into China without having to go through the ABCD pipeline, and will allow it to better control costs.

-"By pushing the international strategy, COFCO will set up a stable grain corridor between the largest global grain-growing origins and the biggest global emerging market, in terms of grain consumption growth in Asia," COFCO Chairman Frank Ning said in a statement.
+"Noble Agri's supply chain management system and origination capabilities complement COFCO's logistics, processing, and distribution network in China," COFCO chairman Frank Ning said in a statement.

 Noble's grains and oilseeds operations focus on South America, Europe and Asia.
 It operates three oilseed processing factories in Asia, and supplies grains, oilseeds, vegetable oil and by-products throughout the region from Singapore.

-Noble, which is 14 percent owned by sovereign wealth fund China Investment Corp.
-CIC.UL, also trades sugar, coffee and raw materials, such as iron ore.
-Its agricultural division is the smallest, and generated revenue of $15.5 billion last fiscal year, accounting for about 16 percent of the firm's total.
+Noble, which is 14-percent-owned by sovereign wealth fund China Investment Corp.
+CIC.UL, also trades sugar, coffee and raw materials like iron ore.
+Its agricultural division is the smallest and generated $15.5 billion revenue last fiscal year, accounting for about 16 percent of the total.

 Under the terms of the deal, COFCO's $1.5 billion offer serves as an initial cash payment upon closing, expected in the third or fourth quarter.
 The final price will depend on a multiple based on Noble Agri's year-end book value and its debt will be rolled into the joint venture.

-A consortium led by China-focused private equity firm Hopu will join COFCO as a minority investor in the acquisition and will hold a third of the investment vehicle making the purchase.
-Hopu is a private equity fund backed by Singapore state investor Temasek and run by the well known Chinese banker Fang Fenglei, with whom Goldman Sachs partnered for its China joint venture.
+A consortium led by China-focused private equity firm Hopu will join COFCO as minority investors in the acquisition and will hold a third of the investment vehicle that is making the purchase.
+Hopu is a private equity fund backed by Temasek and run by the well known Chinese banker Fang Fenglei, who Goldman Sach's partnered with for its China joint venture.

 COFCO and Noble still need to obtain regulatory and shareholder approval for the deal.

 J.P.
-Morgan was sole financial adviser to Noble while Morgan Stanley advised the consortium that includes COFCO and Hopu.
-(This story has been refiled to fix formatting; adds COFCO statement)
+Morgan acted as sole financial adviser to Noble while Morgan Stanley advised the consortium that includes COFCO and Hopu.

-(Additional reporting by Elzio Barreto in Hong Kong, Rachel Armstrong in Singapore and Niu Shuping in Beijing; Editing by Richard Pullin and Clarence Fernandez)
+(Additional reporting by Elzio Barreto in Hong Kong and Rachel Armstrong in Singapore; Editing by Richard Pullin)